 Making a Successful Transition to College with ADHD

-Students with ADHD usually have problems with transitions, so they may want to start college life slowly.
+Students with ADHD often have problems with transitions, so they may want to start college life slowly.
 Beginning school at a local community college is one way to ease the transition.
 Since students live at home, they continue to enjoy a familiar environment and the support of their parents.

 If students choose to attend school out of state, they may want to live with a supportive relative or friend until they are familiar with the new area and routine.

 Students with ADHD living in dormitories have the added responsibility of managing their symptoms without the constant support of parents or relatives.
 To adjust, these students should research mental health services and support groups on and around campus.
-Begin by contacting the campus counseling center and asking about services for people with ADHD; remember to ask if fees are involved.
+Begin by contacting the campus counseling center and asking about services for students with ADHD; remember to ask if fees are involved.

 Asking for College Accommodations